OGS-Digital-Service/ogs-digital-service.github.io/src/index.md

         arialabel:'Browse the list of architecture decision records' },
         {
-        title:"Accessibility Remediations Dashboard",
-        content:"A dashboard to organize outstanding accessibility work being completed for in-flight projects", link:"/accessibility-remediations-dashboard",
-        linktext:"Go to the Dashboard",
-        arialabel:'go to the dashboard of in progress accessibility remediations' },
-         {
         title:"NYGov Profile Sandbox",
         content:"A rapid prototype and design sandbox page for nygov profile updates", link:"/nygov-sandbox",
         linktext:"See the Designs",
-        arialabel:'go to the sandbox and prototype page to access the new designs for the ny.gov profile' }
+        arialabel:'go to the sandbox and prototype page to access the new designs for the ny.gov profile' },
+        {
+        title:"Language Switcher",
+        content:"A functional demo of the language switcher component", link:"/language-access",
+        linktext:"See the Translation Banner",
+        arialabel:'go to the page with the demonstration language switcher' }